otissv/postcss-build/README.md

 ### Config
-Instead of using passing arguments via the cli they can be placed inside a JSON config file.
+Instead of passing arguments via the cli they can be placed inside a JSON config file.

 CLI arguments overrule config.